 You press your iPad’s power button, and nothing happens?
 If your iPad will not turn on when you press any button, you may think that you iPad is broken and you may need to replace it.
-But do not panic.
+But don’t panic.
 There are lots of things that you can do to fix your device; because usually there is an easy solution.
-Here is what you can do if your iPad is unresponsive (dead), meaning nothing shows up on the screen (black screen).
+Here is what you can do if your iPad will not turn on or is unresponsive (dead), meaning nothing shows up on the screen (black screen).

 Turn on your device

 First thing to do is to make sure that your device is not off.
 To do this, just press and hold the Sleep/Wake (aka power) button again until you see the Apple logo.

 Sometimes, when you try to turn on your iPad and your iPad will not turn on.
 If it doesn’t show anything except for a black screen, then most likely your tablet just ran out of battery.
 All you have to do is connect your iPad to a wall charger for at least 15 minutes.
 Make sure that your charger and cable is working effectively.

 If the above steps do not fix your iPad will not turn on problems, reset your iPad, There are cases where your iPad can freeze completely or just become severely unresponsive.